MarcoThies/LLM-Serving_Infrastructure/docs/GettingStarted-API.md

   }'
   ```

 Responses are streamed by default (one http-reply per token).
 The last response also includes information about load and inference times.
-For a definition of templates with model parameters, system prompts, and more, Ollama offers the creation of so-called model files.
-These and all other functions and parameters are
+For a definition of templates with model parameters, system prompts, and more Ollama offers the creation of so-called model files.
+These and all other functions and parameters are documented extensively in Ollama Git-Repo.

 ## Links